BETWEEN FOUR WORLDS: CHINA, RUSSIA, JAPAN AND AUSTRALIA;

 Kojima’s 1967 PAFTA concept was in effect an attempt to answer this leftwing argument.

 The concept said that Japan’s economy did not have to rely on these communist nations to the west.
-It could and should rely on the much more reliable raw materials suppliers and markets to the east, in the Pacific – specifically the US, Canada, Australia and New Zealand.
+It could and should rely on the much more reliable capitalist nations to the east, in the Pacific – specifically the US, Canada, Australia and New Zealand.

-The key to all this would be a Pacific Free Trade Area.
+The key to all this would be a Pacific Free Trade Area - PAFTA.

-But even at the time it was obvious to me even as a fledgling economist that PAFTA had flaws, and not just because of its unpleasant Cold War bias.
+Even for me, a fledgling economist at the time, it was obvious that PAFTA had flaws, and not just because of its unpleasant Cold War bias.

-A free trade area including nations like Canada, Australia and New Zealand would automatically see demands for the dismantling of Japan’s agricultural protectionism.
-If Japan's farming lobby would be opposed.
+A free trade area with nations like the USA, Canada, Australia and New Zealand would automatically see demands for the dismantling of Japan’s agricultural protectionism.
+Japan's farming lobby would be violently opposed.